Andrew Carnegie: 1892: Homestead Strike

 The union and company failed to come to an agreement, and management locked the union out.
 Workers considered the stoppage a "lockout" by management and not a "strike" by workers.
 As such, the workers would have been well within their rights to protest, and subsequent government action would have been a set of criminal procedures designed to crush what was seen as a pivotal demonstration of the growing labor rights movement, strongly opposed by management.
 Frick brought in thousands of strikebreakers to work the steel mills and Pinkerton agents to safeguard them.

-On July 6, the arrival of a force of 300 Pinkerton agents from New York City and Chicago resulted in a fight in which 10 men — seven strikers and three Pinkertons — were killed and hundreds were injured.
+On July 6, the arrival of a force of 300 Pinkerton agents from New York City and Chicago, Illinois, resulted in a fight in which 10 men—seven strikers and three Pinkertons—were killed and hundreds were injured.
 Pennsylvania Governor Robert Pattison ordered two brigades of the state militia to the strike site.
 Then allegedly in response to the fight between the striking workers and the Pinkertons, anarchist Alexander Berkman shot at Frick in an attempted assassination, wounding him.
 While not directly connected to the strike, Berkman was tied in for the assassination attempt.
 According to Berkman, "... with the elimination of Frick, responsibility for Homestead conditions would rest with Carnegie."
 Afterwards, the company successfully resumed operations with non-union immigrant employees in place of the Homestead plant workers, and Carnegie returned to the United States.
 However, Carnegie's reputation was permanently damaged by the Homestead events.